pterodactyl-app/Pterodactyl-app/README.md

 A unofficial mobile app for the Pterodactyl Panel
 <img align="right" src="https://pterodactyl.io/pterodactyl.png" height="170">

-Features :
+##Features :
+client panel
 - Start/Stop/Restart/Kill your server
 - Send commands to your server
-- See the CPU that you are using
+- See the CPU/memory/disk/stats that you are using

+admin panel
+- look at your servers
+- rebuild/reinstall/suspend/unsuspend your servers
+- view your user list and create a user
+- view your node
+- add a allocation to your node
+- view all the allocations in your nodes

 this project was made possible by everyone who contributed to the project. (https://github.com/rubentalstra/Pterodactyl-app/blob/master/CREDITS.md)